eliranwong/biblemate/README.md

 * Use `.autosuggest` to toggle auto input suggestions.
 If disabled, you can use `TAB` key to open input suggestions menu.
 * Use `.reload` to reload the last saved conversation, if any.
 It is useful for continuing an unfinished agentic flow after a conversation was broken for any reasons.
 * Command `.matches` works for local MCP connection only.
 It doesn't apply to remote MCP connection, as the changes in local settings does not affect the settings in remote servers.

-### Other Special Entries:

-* Start your requests with "%" to read bible verses or chapters, or search the default bible.
+* Start your requests with `.` to retrieve bible verses or chapters, or perform a bible search directly, when the content following the `.` does not match the action commands listed above.
+For examples:
-* Start your requests with "!" to run system commands
+    - Enter `.John 3:16` to read the verse John 3:16
+    - Enter `.John 3` to read John chapter 3
+    - Enter `.Jesus love` to perform a bible search for `Jesus love`

 ## ✝️ UniqueBible Resources